AgentD/diy-linux-guide/crosscc.md

     ../path/to/source/configure
     make

-When the package developers create a release tarball with `make distcheck`, the Autotools actually test whether the package can be built out-of-tree from a source directory that has all write permissions disabled.

 The `configure` script contains *a lot* of system checks and default flags that we can use for telling the build system how to compile the code.